Where do I find the Student Accounts Office/Cashier's Window?

 If you received financial aid, you are required by federal law to return any funds you did not earn because you didn't attend the whole semester.
 Contact the Financial Aid office and they can tell you the reason you owe money.
 If you didn't receive financial aid, email the Student Accounts Office and we will let you know why you owe.

-Under what circumstances are refunds granted if I file a Hardship Refund form with the Business Office?
+Under what circumstances are refunds granted if I file a Hardship Refund form with the Office of Finance and Business?

 Top of page.